Edb83/moose-juice/TESTING.md

 - The Navbar and Footer remain the same across all pages, including Error pages.
 - Headings and icons (form fields and add/edit/delete buttons) are standardised across all pages.
 - Cards are a uniform shape and size per page and will never spill into a subsequent row.
-- Cards represent a 'zoomed out' view of multiple selection items (Activities/Search Bar page and Categories pages), whereas views of single items (View Activity, input forms) are 'zoomed in' without a card to suggest a boundary.
-- Where necessary, text is truncated to preserve the grid layout.

 **Easy navigation**

 The likely options a user might need at a given moment have been carefully considered to ensure a smooth browsing experience:

-- Headings are descriptive of the content displayed even when a search or filter is applied.
+- Headings are descriptive of the content displayed.
-- When a search finds no results...
+- When a search finds no results this is indicated with a link to get back to the action.
 - The title of each page updates in the browser window to indicate where the user is.
+- Hover effects provide feedback on larger displays.
-- The Footer contains top-level menu options,
+- The footer contains is reserved for social media links.

 **Intuitive design**

-- Familiar icons have been used across the site for commonly expected actions e.g. add, edit, delete, search, back.
+- Familiar icons have been used across the site for commonly expected actions e.g. heart, lock, shopping-cart, user, trash.
-- Toasts pop-ups discretely alert the user when they perform meaningful actions i.e. logins and content changes.
+- Toasts pop-ups discretely alert the user when they perform meaningful actions i.e. logins, errors, successes.
 - As a user might expect, modals appear to confirm content deletion.

 **Responsiveness**

 - Pages adapt to a variety of screen sizes thanks to the Bootstrap grid template and extensive testing in Chrome Dev Tools.
-- Where readability is compromised, page structure is modified to give more space to the elements (e.g. giving username its own row on the View Activity page).
+- Where readability is compromised, page structure is modified to give more space to the elements (e.g. putting order details on a new row during checkout on smaller screens).
+- Where necessary, text is truncated to preserve the grid layout.
+- Use of SVGs rather than raster images (other than for flavour categories) means the site loads quickly and maintains image quality.

 **Security**